 Madame Tussauds Amsterdam - The Big Overview

 Michael Jackson, Lady Gaga, and the Dalai Lama – at the Madame Tussauds wax museum in Amsterdam you can experience the greatest personalities of our time up close.
-In our overview, you can find out everything about tickets, opening hours, prices and our favorite characters.
+In our overview, you will learn everything about tickets, opening hours, prices, and who our favorite figures are.

 Madame Tussauds Amsterdam - Photo: © Resul Muslu